MFEh2o/BluegillMorphologyDataDOC/README.md

 - code/ contains final R code files, represented in the schema above.
 - data/ contains final data files, including minimal necessary inputs and outputs.
      - This analysis draws from MFEdb_20210423.db, which is version 4.5.4 of the database.
 See above for download instructions.
-     - unclassified/ contains a few data files carried over from the archived data folder, to use as comparison for the recreated data files.
-Where there are discrepancies between these files and the final files in outputs/, they are noted in the recreate*.R scripts.
 - figures/ contains saved images that are either final or near-final versions of the figures needed for the manuscript.
 These are generated in **analysis.R**.
 When further editing was needed, these were loaded into Photoshop and modified.
 Because some figures contain multiple parts and I wanted to leave room for arranging those parts as needed, I've created a separate folder for each figure, containing one or multiple image files.
 The 'allometry/' subfolder contains some allometry plots created in the various **create....R** scripts; these were not included in the final manuscript.
 - renv/ contains data about package versions used in preparing this project, to facilitate re-running the analyses at a later date even if packages have been updated.
 - resources/ contains various diagrams and literature that were helpful in performing this analysis.